Is It Just Allergies, or COVID-19?

 Allergy symptoms are long-lasting while COVID-19 symptoms will often resolve within a couple of weeks.
 What’s more, you may be able to tell that your symptoms are due to allergies because of your past history.
 Have you often dealt with allergy symptoms this time of year?
 If so, it’s more likely than not that your allergies are the culprit.

 PhysicianOne Urgent Care has facilities in Connecticut, Massachusetts, and New York where we provide allergy treatment as well as COVID-19 testing.
 If you are not sure if your symptoms are due to allergies or COVID-19, we can perform a nasopharyngeal swab to determine if you have the virus.
-We offer COVID-19 testing on a drive-up basis, and we ask that you first schedule a virtual visit with our team so we can learn more about the symptoms you’re experiencing to discern if a COVID-19 test is appropriate for you.
-If so, we’ll be glad to arrange this test at a time that works for you.
+We offer COVID-19 testing every day at all locations.
+We also offer virtual visits with our team so we can learn more about the symptoms you’re experiencing to discern if a COVID-19 test is appropriate for you.
+Skip the wait and meet with a provider from the comfort of home with a virtual visit and any subsequent in-center tests will be expedited when you arrive at the center!

 Allergy Treatment Offered Seven Days Per Week

-If you are concerned about your allergy symptoms and would like to speak with a medical provider about your treatment options, you can visit PhysicianOne Urgent Care seven days per week.
-Appointments are never required, and you can skip the wait in the waiting room by utilizing our online check-in system.
+If you are concerned about your allergy symptoms and would like to speak with a medical provider about your treatment options, you can visit PhysicianOne Urgent Care seven days per week, or schedule a virtual visit to be seen right away!
+Appointments are never required, and you can skip the wait in the waiting room by utilizing our online check-in system or a virtual visit.
 You’ll be seen promptly by an experienced practitioner who will evaluate your symptoms and learn about your medical history in order to develop a comprehensive treatment plan aimed at helping you feel better.
-Or, if you would feel more comfortable receiving allergy treatment via telemedicine, we offer virtual visits over a secure videoconferencing platform.

 The Right Care at the Right Time

 PhysicianOne Urgent Care is here for you, whether you’re experiencing allergy symptoms or worried you have contracted COVID-19.
-Please schedule a virtual visit if you are looking to be tested for COVID-19, or visit any of our facilities for prompt allergy treatment.
+Please check in online, just walk in to be seen, or schedule a virtual visit if you are looking to be tested for COVID-19, or for prompt allergy treatment.